neumino/neumino.github.io/movies.md

-### Biyak
+### Rubikon
-*Released on 2022-07-01, vote average 4*
+*Released on 2022-07-01, vote average 6.9*

-Violet reconnects with her biological mother and her half-sister, Samantha.
-The sisters find their common ground as both of their worlds revolve around drugs and sexual abuse.
+The company soldier Hannah and the scientists Gavin and Dimitri are researching an algae project on board the Rubikon space station, which is supposed to permanently supply humanity with oxygen and food.
+But suddenly the earth disappears below them in a brown, toxic fog and all contact is broken off - are they the last survivors of humanity?
+Should they initiate the safe station, dare the return flight and thereby risk their lives?

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/8Ju5rGX0NtE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/FC9tH9rJHH4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>